Anti-Irish sentiment: 21st century

 On 8 August 2012, an article appeared in Australian newspapers titled "Punch Drunk: Ireland intoxicated as Taylor swings towards boxing gold".
-The article claimed that Katie Taylor was not "what you'd expect in a fighting Irishwoman, nor is she surrounded by people who'd prefer a punch to a potato".
+The article, Written by Peter Hanlon, claimed that Katie Taylor was not "what you'd expect in a fighting Irishwoman, nor is she surrounded by people who'd prefer a punch to a potato".
 The journalist who wrote it apologised for "indulging racial stereotypes".
-The following day, Australian commentator Russell Barwick asserted that athletes from Ireland should compete for the British Olympic team, likening it to surfer from Hawaii "not surfing for the USA".
+The following day, Australian commentator Russell Barwick asserted that athletes from Ireland should compete for the British Olympic team, likening it to a surfer from Hawaii "not surfing for the USA".
 When fellow presenter Mark Chapman explained that the Republic of Ireland was an independent state, Barwick remarked, "It's nothing but an Irish joke."

 Since at least 2012, Greg Hodge, managing director of the dating website BeautifulPeople.com, has expressed anti-Irish sentiment on numerous occasions.
 In 2020, he said, "There are many examples of very handsome Irish men in Hollywood.
 However this is the exception and not the norm.
 Irish men are the undisputed ugliest in the world.
 They really are in a league of their own."
 His comments are often mocked.

 On 25 June 2013, an Irish flag was burned at an Orange Order headquarters in the Everton area of Liverpool.
 This was seen by members of Liverpool's Irish community, which is the biggest in the UK, as a hate crime.

 In December 2014, British broadcaster Channel 4 caused an "outrage" and "fury" in Ireland and the UK when it planned a comedy series about the Irish Famine.
-The sitcom named Hungry, was announced by writer Hugh Travers, who said "we’re kind of thinking of it as Shameless in famine Ireland."
-The response in Ireland was quick and negative: "Jewish people would never endorse making a comedy of the mass extermination of their ancestors at the hands of the Nazis, Cambodians would never support people laughing at what happened to their people at the hands of the Khmer Rouge and the people of Somalia, Ethiopia or Sudan would never accept the plight of their people, through generational famine, being the source of humour in Britain," Dublin councillor David McGuinness said.
+The sitcom named Hungry, was announced by writer Hugh Travers, who said "we're kind of thinking of it as Shameless in famine Ireland."
+The response in Ireland was quick and negative: "Jewish people would never endorse making a comedy of the mass extermination of their ancestors at the hands of the Nazis, Cambodians would never support people laughing at what happened to their people at the hands of the Khmer Rouge and the people of Somalia, Ethiopia or Sudan would never accept the plight of their people, through generational famine, being the source of humour in Britain", Dublin councillor David McGuinness said.
 "I am not surprised that it is a British television outlet funding this venture."
 The writer defended the concept saying, "Comedy equals tragedy plus time."
-Channel 4 issued a press release stating that "This in the development process and is not currently planned to air...
+Channel 4 issued a press release stating that "This in the development process and is not currently planned to air ...
 It's not unusual for sitcoms to exist against backdrops that are full of adversity and hardship".
-Protesters from the Irish community planned to picket the offices of Channel 4 and campaigners called the proposed show 'institutionalised anti-Irish racism'.
+Protesters from the Irish community planned to picket the offices of Channel 4 and campaigners called the proposed show "institutionalised anti-Irish racism".